Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Best Merida to Las Coloradas Tours

-If you’re wondering how to get to Las Coloradas the easiest way, that would 100% be on a tour.
+If you’re wondering how to get to Las Coloradas the easiest way, that would 100% be on tour.

 In fact, this is what I did when I visited Las Coloradas from Merida — and I still recommend it to all Merida visitors who ask me for advice.